theC0mptr0ll3R/shiftSRT/README.md

 # shiftSRT
-shiftSRT.py ... a Python3 tool to stretch/shrink SRT timestamps (to fit modified video).
+shiftSRT.py ... a Python3 tool to stretch/shrink SRT timestamps (to fit time-stretched/modified video).

 I had to sync a bunch of SRT subtitle files to synchronize to time-stretched videos... and it took too much time to manually edit timestamps!
 So I came up with a coding solution, in hope to save hours after hours of my time.